-The Company's own funds are invested in minimum "A" rated financial institutions.
-Full liquidity is maintained at all times, to cover any potential payment of liabilities in a timely fashion.
+VRCO's own funds are invested in minimum "BBB-" rated highly liquid cash deposits only.
+VRCO earned a negative yield on its deposits held in Euro denomination, which reflects the current trend in the financial markets.
+Full liquidity is maintained at all times, to cover any potential claims payments in a timely fashion